Faculty Fellows Program

 FACULTY FELLOWS APPLICATION PROCESS

-- A summary assessment of their qualifications and promise for excellence in research, teaching, and commitment to fostering diversity; proposed teaching and research programs (research proposal); and mentoring plan;
+- A summary assessment of their qualifications and promise for excellence in research, teaching, and commitment to fostering diversity; proposed teaching and research; and mentoring plan;

 - A statement of expected completion date of the PhD and total time since advancement to candidacy.

-- Evaluates the candidate’s teaching and research qualifications, commitment to fostering diversity, proposed teaching activities, research proposal, and promise for the future;
+- Evaluates the candidate’s teaching and research qualifications, commitment to fostering diversity, proposed teaching, research proposal, and promise for the future;

 - Describes detailed plans for mentoring the candidate during the year of the program;

-- Includes a brief note certifying that the candidate is actively seeking employment.
+- Certifies that the candidate has actively applied for employment.

-- Candidate’s proposed syllabus for an undergraduate upper-division course together with a statement of other courses the candidate is prepared to teach.
+3. Candidate’s proposed syllabus for an undergraduate upper-division course, together with a statement of other courses the candidate is prepared to teach.

-- Candidate’s proposed research plan during the fellow’s program year (one-page).
+4. Candidate’s proposed research plan during the fellow’s program year (one page)

-- Candidate’s Equity, Diversity, and Inclusion (EDI) statement (one page): A statement that describes your past, present, and planned contributions to equity, diversity and inclusion in teaching, research, professional activities, and/or university and public service.
+6. Candidate’s Equity, Diversity, and Inclusion (EDI) statement (one page): A statement that describes your past, present, and planned contributions to equity, diversity and inclusion in teaching, research, professional activities, and/or university and public service

 For questions regarding the program, please contact Spanish & Portuguese Graduate Advisor Gloria Tovar at firstname.lastname@example.org.

-For questions regarding the application, UC Recruit, and benefits, please contact Spanish & Portuguese Academic Personnel Officer Ana Ramirez at firstname.lastname@example.org.
+For questions regarding the application, UC Recruit, and benefits, please contact Spanish & Portuguese Academic Personnel Officer at RCapo@humnet.ucla.edu.